SAP/spartacus-docs/_pages/dev/smartedit-contract.md

 window.smartedit.renderComponent = function(componentId, componentType, parentId) { ... };
 ```

-If `parentId` does not exist, the CMS item is a slot, then `renderComponent` actually refresh the whole CMS page.
-If `parentId` exists, the CMS item is component.
-Only this CMS component is refreshed.
+If the `parentId` does not exist, the CMS item is a slot, and `renderComponent` then actually refreshes the whole CMS page.
+If the `parentId` does exist, the CMS item is component, in which case, only this CMS component is refreshed.

 ### Default Preview Category/Product